IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - Copy (3).md

   - **Automated fix installation of Fixpaks and iFixes** to your WebSphere and Liberty servers, directly from the IBM WebSphere Automation dashboard.

-In this section, you use the IBM WebSphere Automation to demonstrate its powerful capabilities for proactive CVE protection for WebSphere.
+In this section, you use the IBM WebSphere Automation to demonstrate its powerful capabilities for proactive CVP protection for WebSphere.

 ![](./lab1-media/media/image3.png)